Guide to the Secure Configuration of Red Hat Enterprise Linux CoreOS 4

 Sendmail is not the default mail transfer agent and is not installed by default.
 The sendmail package can be removed with the following command:

-$ sudo dnf erase sendmail
+$ sudo dnf remove sendmail

 Rationale: